Finding Out How Your Child is Doing at Camp

 ALL BOXES AND ENVELOPE PACKAGES WILL BE RETURNED TO THE SENDER AT THE SENDER’S EXPENSE.

-If your child needs an essential item (such as warmer clothing or replacement eyeglasses), call Brenda (Camp Director) to arrange to send us these items.
+If your child needs an essential item (such as warmer clothing or replacement eyeglasses), call Jerrod (Camp Director) to arrange to send us these items.

 If an envelope with a pre-arranged essential item comes to the office and we find unapproved “stuff” in it, we will give your camper the essential item and dispose of the “stuff.”